lightning/bolts/01-messaging.md

 #### Requirements

+The sending node MUST send `init` as the first lightning message for any connection.
 The sending node SHOULD use the minimum lengths required to represent the feature fields.
 The sending node MUST set feature bits corresponding to features it requires the peer to support, and SHOULD